 We don't need to tell you that wedding planning can be a serious undertaking—especially when you're doing it without the help of a wedding planner or coordinator.
 There are so many pieces to the puzzle that need to fit perfectly together to pull off a seamless celebration.
 Make that wedding an alfresco one, and things just got even more complicated.
-Wondering where to start to plan an outdoor wedding yourself?
-Right here!

 Bride-to-be Sara Lanoir and her fiancé, Matt Paszko, knew that they wanted to take on the challenge from the start.
-“After getting engaged, neither of us had any interest in looking at indoor venues,” Lanoir explains.
+“After getting engaged, neither of us had any interest in looking at indoor venues,” Lanoir says.
 “For us, it was simple.
 We are way more comfortable when we're outside in nature.
 Our favorite things to do together are outside—hiking, biking, camping, skiing.
 We agree that really anything is better outdoors.”
 Growing up in the Adirondacks, the couple settled on a woodsy venue nestled in Fort Ann, New York for their outdoor wedding, which actually goes by the name, “Once Upon a Time.”
-(How dreamy is that?!)

 1. Tick Tock, Check the Clock

 Make sure that you have the time to take on such a venture because even though it’s in the right setting, planning a wedding outdoors is certainly no picnic.
 “The reality is that it's a lot of work,” Lanoir says.
 “It's a lot of time spent researching and contacting vendors, and there are lots of moving parts.
 For me, it's worth the work to make our day really feel like Matt and I. We both wanted something different and, to get that, it is more work.”